 4.3.1.
-The effective interest rate method
+The effective interest rate

-Interest income is recorded using the effective interest rate (EIR) method for all financial instruments measured at amortised cost and financial instruments designated at FVPL.
+Interest income is recorded using the effective interest (EIR) method for all financial instruments measured at amortised cost and financial instruments designated at Fair Value through Profit or Loss (FVPL).
 Interest income on interest bearing financial assets measured at FVOCI are also recorded by using the EIR method.
 The EIR is the rate that exactly discounts estimated future cash receipts through the expected life of the financial instrument or, when appropriate, a shorter period, to the net carrying amount of the financial asset.